Tencent-RTC/TUILiveKit/Android/README.en.md

 ### Step 2.
 Download the source code and configure the project

 1. Open the demo project `TUILiveRoom` with Android Studio (3.5 or above).
-2. Find and open the `TUILiveRoom/Android/debug/src/main/java/com/tencent/liteav/debug/GenerateGlobalConfig.java`file.
+2. Find and open the `TUILiveRoom/Android/debug/src/main/java/com/tencent/liteav/debug/GenerateTestUserSig.java`file.
-3. Set parameters in `GenerateGlobalConfig.java` as follows:
+3. Set parameters in `GenerateTestUserSig.java` as follows:

 <ul>
 <li>SDKAPPID: 0 by default.
 Replace it with your actual `SDKAPPID`.</li>